PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 }
 ```

-Now go ahead and restart your frontend Next.js application and you should see the following when navigating to the **Sign In** page.
+Now restart your frontend Next.js application.
+You should see the following when navigating the **Sign In** page.

 ![004-forms](./images/004-forms.gif)

 Nice, we now have both of our forms.
-Before getting into the details of how to implement our form submission via **Server Actions** here are some great resources to learn more about the process [MDN Html Forms](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form) and specific to Next.js [Server Action & Mutations](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations)
+Before getting into the details of how to implement our form submission via **Server Actions**, here are some great resources to learn more about the process [MDN HTML Forms](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form) and specific to Next.js [Server Action & Mutations](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations)

 Now let's dive in in building out our `SignupForm`.

 ## Form Submission In Next.js Using Server Actions

-We are going to focus on our `SignupForm` first and after we get the hang of how things work, we will make the same changes inside our `SigninForm`.
+We will first focus on our `SignupForm`, and then, after we understand how things work, we will make the same changes inside our `SigninForm`.

-While building our our form let's keep these items in mind in context of Next.js.
+While building our form, let's consider these items in the context of Next.js.

-- we are able to get form values via the `name` attribute found in the `input` fields inside the form.
+- we can get form values via the `name` attribute in the `input` fields inside the form.
-- the form will have an action attribute that will point to a server action.
+- the form will have an action attribute pointing to a server action.
-- when we click the `button` with type submit, it will submit the form and trigger our action.
+- when we click the `button` with the submit, it will submit the form and trigger our action.
 - we will be able to access our data inside server action via FormData
-- inside the server action we will have our business logic that will handle our signup via our **Strapi** backend.
+- Inside the server action, our business logic will handle our signup via our **Strapi** backend.

 Let's start by defining our first server action.
-Navigate to `src/app/data` and create new folder called `actions` and a file name `auth-actions.ts`.
+Navigate to `src/app/data` and create a new folder called `actions` and a file name `auth-actions.ts`.

-Inside our newly created file let's paste the following code.
+Inside our newly created file, let's paste the following code.

 ```ts
 "use server";